google/pytype/docs/developers/features.md

 It is often desirable to check in partial support for a complicated feature and finish it later.
 Some tips for doing this gracefully:

-*   To prevent premature use, map a feature to `typing_overlay.not_supported_yet` to generate an error when it is imported in source files.
+*   To prevent premature use, map a feature to `overlay_utils.not_supported_yet` to generate an error when it is imported in source files.
 *   If you've implemented only the PyTD logic for a feature, convert the pytd nodes to `ctx.convert.unsolvable` to treat them as `Any` in abstract analysis.